schappim/mBot-Gitbook/section-3-chapter-17-moving-left-right-backwards.md

 ---

 #### Question 3.17.3: Compose an mBot program that makes both RGB leds to light up in a light green where the R, G, B values are R:45, G:206 and B:131, but without setting those values directly into the "set led on board" block.

 _Answer: _

 ![](/assets/2017-04-13_08-40-00.png)

 ---

+**Checklist**

+Double-check that at this point, the following are completed:

+\[   \] You know how program your mBot to move left and right

+\[   \] You know how to create a new variable

+\[   \] You know how to set a variable to a particular value

+\[   \] You know how use a variable

+\[   \] You have answered all of the questions